 2014-15 Alternate Accountability

-Alternate Accountability schools must complete a district-supervised self evaluation and report their findings using the Alternate Accountability School Determination Form (add link to form here).
+Alternate Accountability schools must complete a district-supervised self evaluation and report their findings using the Alternate Accountability School Determination Form.
 This is similar to the SWNT (schools with no test) forms used under No Child Left Behind (NCLB).
-Schools may use local data and indicators of their choice to gauge student progress.
+Schools may use local data and indicators of their choice to gage student progress.
 New schools that do not have data from a prior year should select an indicator that can measure student progress from fall 2014 to spring 2015.
 Schools that have multiple years of data may choose to measure progress from fall to spring, or from the prior school year to the current school year.

-Completed forms must be submitted to DPI at the end of the school year.
+Completed forms must be submitted to DPI by September 30, 2015.